What is Mathematics?

 What Mathematics will I do?

-The two Core units (C1 & C2) extend your skills in algebra, trigonometry and geometry from GCSE and introduce you to new areas of Maths such as calculus, sequences and series, and exponentials.
+In Pure Maths you extend your skills in algebra, trigonometry and geometry from GCSE and you will be introduced to new areas of Maths such as calculus, sequences and series, and exponentials.
 Calculus will help you work out the most efficient size of tin cans and how fast sky divers reach.
 Sequences and series will allow you to work out the sum of an infinite number of numbers and work out your savings account balance or your mortgage payments.
 And exponentials will enable you to make predictions for the world’s population in 2050.
-Algebra (including quadratic functions and simultaneous equations) is the basis of almost all A-level Maths and subsequently forms the biggest part of the two modules.
+Algebra is the basis of almost all A-level Maths, building on the skills you learn at GCSE (such as quadratics and simultaneous equations), and subsequently forms the biggest part of the course.

 I’ve heard about Further Maths.
 What is this?

-If you are a good Mathematician who is likely to get an A or preferably A* at GCSE plus a range of other good grades, you should consider taking AS Mathematics and AS Further Maths.
+If you are a good Mathematician and likely to get a grade 7, or preferably 8 or 9, at GCSE plus a range of other good grades, you should consider taking A-level Mathematics and Further Maths.
 See Further Mathematics for more information.

 Mathematics is highly valued in a very wide range of careers and professions as it provides good evidence of the ability to think clearly and logically.
 It is accepted almost everywhere as a good entry qualification for practically every subject at degree level.
 It is often a requirement for anyone interested in Physics, Engineering, Statistics, Computing, Economics and other scientific and business related careers.

-For AS Maths you must have at least a grade B (preferably an A or A*) in GCSE Maths at the higher tier (in all three modules, if applicable).
+For A-level Maths you must have at least a Grade 6 (preferably a 7 or above) in GCSE Maths.
 In addition, you need to enjoy Maths – especially algebra!

-If you would like to use your mathematical skills in a more practical way to solve problems in a real-world context, you should consider studying AS/A2 Use of Maths – please see the separate subject leaflets to find out more.
+If you would like to use your mathematical skills in a more practical way to solve problems in a real-world context, you could consider studying the Level 3 Certificate in Mathematical Studies (Core Maths) – please see the separate subject leaflet to find out more.

 If the costs of equipment, materials and trips may cause you financial hardship, you may wish to read through details of our financial support scheme on our website.